ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 MUST NOT share the data with any other third party (excepting a Trusted Auditor should one exist).

+\[ TBD: I think we should just remove the above paragraph.
+I do not think, implementation-wise, separate code paths are needed.
+Or perhaps we can just remove the SHOULD sentence, or make it a lower-case. \]

 If an STH has attempted to be resolved to a newer STH via a consistency proof multiple times, and each time has failed, a client MAY share the STH with an "Auditor of Last Resort" even if the STH in question is no longer within the validity window.
 This auditor may be pre-configured in the client, but the client SHOULD permit a user to disable the functionality or change whom data is sent to.
-The Auditor of Last Resort itself represents a point of failure, so if implemented, it should connect using public key pinning and not considered an item delivered until it recieves a confirmation.
+The Auditor of Last Resort itself represents a point of failure and privacy concerns, so if implemented, it should connect using public key pinning and not considere an item delivered until it recieves a confirmation.

 In the cases 3, 4, and 5, we assume that the webserver(s) or trusted auditor in question is either experiencing an operational failure, or